gaetgu/rtmp-server-docs/README.md

 ![local_proxy](img/proxy_stream.png)

 While this eliminated the two operators problem, it still takes up a lot of bandwidth.
 How do you get around this?
 Most people end up using expensive solutions such as [restream.io](restream.io).
-For one person this is really not a big deal, but if you are a business this can end up costing you thousands of dollars.
-Well, there is a better (and free) alternative!
-Using Amazon Web Services (or AWS), we can do the same thing as the last solution, but with half the bandwidth!
-It is the same except that the server is not local.
+For one person this is really not a big deal, but if you are a business this can end up costing you thousands of dollars a year.
+Well, there is a better (and cheaper) alternative!
+Using AWS (Amazon Web Services), we can do the same thing as the last solution, but with half the bandwidth!

 ![ec2_proxy_stream](img/ec2_proxy_stream.png)

 You send your stream to the server, then the server splits it up, sending it to your services.
 Since the server is not local, you are using the same bandwidth as just streaming to one service, because the bandwidth is being used in amazon's server.

 Ok, so for the first step you need to sign up for an AWS account [here](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 You will need a credit card, but since this tutorial will cover using the free tier, you should not be charged for it.

+*EDIT:   In order to keep within the free tier, you must be vigilant about powering up the server **only** when you need it.
+This carries with it the issue that you might have made some small mistake in shutting it down, so when you power it up right before you need it, there is a bug that might take some time to fix.
+This being said, if you don't shut down the server, it will only cost about $15 a month, compared to $41 a month for restream, assuming you don't want a watermark on your stream.
+This estimate is taken with an activity of about 9 hours a month.*

 Second, you need to create an *EC2* instance.